 I watch movies and YouTube videos on my laptop.
 I also respond to Facebook messages on my computer.
 I use my phone to watch instructional videos.
 I am currently obsessed with the Oreos Lifestyle channel; they are making me a better cook.

-I also have Apple music on my phone for when I am commuting and a few decent games.
+I also have Apple Music on my phone for when I am commuting and a few decent games.
 My phone also has Instagram.
-Haven’t been very active lately.
+I haven’t been very active lately.

 That way, whenever something happens on Instagram/YouTube/Facebook, you only see it when you voluntarily get into the app.
 Our social media accounts are continually crying out for our attention.
 It makes it difficult to focus on your work.
 So, just mute them.
 Problem solved!

-To take it up a notch; turn off your phone during your study sessions.
-You don’t study 24seven.
+To take it up a notch, turn off your phone during your study sessions.
+You don’t study 24/7.
 With your phone turned off, you can concentrate on your study for that short time without any distractions.

-Can’t turn off your phone?
+Can’t you turn off your phone?
 Then put it on “Do Not Disturb” or something like that.
 That way, you don’t miss any emergency calls, but you block everything else.
-Use Forest, for a little extra motivation to stay away from your phone.
+Use Forest for a little extra motivation to stay away from your phone.